Saturday, January 27, 2018

 3:00 pm - 4:00 pm

-This concert features arias by Georges Bizet, Charles Gounod, and Jacques Offenbach; Antonio Vivaldi’s Concerto No. 23 in G minor, F. VIII and Mathieu Lussier’s Spring Lullaby, both for bassoon and string quartet; and Franz Schubert’s Fantasie in C major, D. 934 for Violin and Piano.
+This concert, presented in partnership with the Santa Barbara Public Library, features arias by Georges Bizet, Charles Gounod, and Jacques Offenbach; Antonio Vivaldi’s Concerto No. 23 in G minor, F. VIII and Mathieu Lussier’s Spring Lullaby, both for bassoon and string quartet; and Franz Schubert’s Fantasie in C major, D. 934 for Violin and Piano.

 Soprano Deborah Bertling and pianist Renée Hamaty will perform a selection of French Arias: Georges Bizet’s Je dis, from “Carmen,” Charles Gounod’s Jewel Song, from “Faust,” and Jacques Offenbach’s Belle nuit, o nuit d’amour (Barcarolle) from “The Tales of Hoffman.”

 Carmen, a four act opéra-comique by Georges Bizet (1838-1875), premiered in 1875.
 It was groundbreaking in its realistic depiction of working class life in 1830s Seville and is notable also for memorable melodies, brilliant orchestration, and skillful musical representation of the emotions and suffering of the characters.
 Je dis que rien ne m’épouvante, (“I say that nothing can frighten me”), sung by the character of Micaëla, comes from Act III of the opera.